 A stopover in the traditional Saxon village of Viscri exposes you to Romanian hospitality and some finger-licking home-cooked food

-Autumn weather in Romania can be cooler than expected, especially at higher altitude.
-Please consider the time of year you wish to travel and your suitability to that season.
+Autumn weather in Romania can be cooler than expected, especially at higher altitudes.
+Please consider the time of year you wish to travel and your suitability for that season.

 This trip takes place around Halloween in October.
 If you would like to visit Romania during a different time of year you may want to check out our trip 'Budapest to Bucharest' (trip code WMSB) or the epic 'Eastern Europe Explorer' (trip code WMSEC), which continues further south into Bulgaria.